Veterans

 “Ben” Michael Benjamin Galvan, Merchant Marines, U.S. Navy – (USS Enterprise), U.S. Army and Army Air Corps (Serial # 19239709).
 Ben was born on June 23, 1927 in Alvarado and was the last “formal” member of the Federally Recognized Verona Band of Alameda County.
 In March 1932, he was enrolled with the Bureau of Indian Affairs under his mother Dolores Marine Alvarez Piscopo Galvan’s BIA Application # 10681.
 After serving in the Merchant Marines because he was under aged, he transferred and served in the Navy on board the USS Enterprise.

 The USS Enterprise participated in nearly every major engagement of the war against Japan, including the Battle of Midway, the Battle of the Eastern Solomons, the Battle of the Santa Cruz Islands, various other air-sea actions during the Battle of Guadalcanal, the Battle of the Philippine Sea, and the Battle of Leyte Gulf, as well as participating in the "Doolittle Raid" on Tokyo.
 USS Enterprise has the distinction of earning 20 battle stars and a Presidential Unit Citation, the most for any U.S. warship in World War II.
 Ben Galvan was awarded six Battle Stars and a Purple Heart.
 After being injured during combat on the USS Enterprise, Ben requested to be transferred to the U.S. Army/Army Air Corps.
 At the end of his service, he reenlisted in the service on January 15, 1946 at Camp Beale, Marysville, California.
 On December 4, 1951 Ben enrolled himself and his family during the second Bureau of Indian Affairs enrollment period.
+During the early 1960s he was involved is saving the Ohlone Indian Cemetery from destruction and in 1965 Ben became the first chairman of the Ohlone Tribe.
+Ben served as the chairman of the Ohlone Tribe for thirteen years from 1965 to 1978.
+Ben Galvan passed away on April 13, 1987.

 Thomas Joseph Garcia, Pfc.
 U.S. Army, Co.
 F. 358th Engineers GS Regiment (Serial #39097892).
 Joseph Garcia was born on December 12, 1912 on the Alisal Rancheria near Pleasanton.
 Both his mother Mercedes Marine and his father Joseph Armijo Garcia were Muwekma Ohlone Indians.
 After the death of his mother in 1914, Joseph was adopted by his godmother Phoebe Inigo Alaniz who was also a member of the Verona Band Indian Community.
 He enrolled with the Bureau of Indian Affairs with his step-mother Phoebe Alaniz on October 7, 1930 (BIA Application # 10301) and lived most of his life in Livermore, California.